 Since your license can be suspended from the criminal process (DUI conviction) and/or administrative process, it is crucial to hire an attorney as soon as you are arrested for DUI to protect your driving privileges and request your hearing with the Georgia Department of Driver Services (DDS) within 10 days of your DUI arrest date.

 Should You Contact A Lawyer?

 Absolutely.
 DUI is a complicated area of criminal and administrative law, and you need an experienced lawyer focused on protecting your rights, your reputation, your driving privileges and your future.
-Contact Ross & Pines for a free consultation.
+Contact Ross & Pines, LLC for a free consultation.